abramsj7/Geospatial-Wildfire-ML/README.md

 # Key Findings

 - Wildfire detections exhibit strong spatial clustering across the United States.
-- The initial baseline model revealed a **data leakage issue**, which was corrected.
+- The initial baseline model revealed a data leakage issue, which was corrected.
-- Incorporating spatial information improved classification accuracy from approximately **0.78 to 0.82**.
+- Incorporating spatial information improved classification accuracy from approximately 0.78 to 0.82.

-These results demonstrate that **spatial relationships between wildfire detections contain meaningful predictive information** that can improve machine learning models.
+These results demonstrate that spatial relationships between wildfire detections contain meaningful predictive information that can improve machine learning models.

 ---